ease-lab/Hermes/README.md

 ## License
 This work is freely distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0 "Apache 2.0").
-The authors encourage any captital contributions to be donated to charity instead!
+The authors encourage any capital contributions to be donated to charity instead!

 ---